CT Scan of the Chest

 - If contrast dye is used, you will be removed from the scanner after the first set of scans.
 A second set of scans will be taken after the contrast dye has been given.

 - If contrast dye is used, you may feel some effects when the dye is injected into the IV line.
 These effects include a flushing sensation, a salty or metallic taste in the mouth, a brief headache, nausea, and vomiting.
 These effects often last for only a few moments.
+Tell the technologist if you feel pain or tingling at the IV site after contrast is injected.

 - You should tell the technologist if you have any trouble breathing, sweating, numbness, or heart palpitations.